 Bulletproof has a well-optimized site.
 The user experience, in my opinion, is excellent.
 They’re clearly testing things regularly.

-The homepage features the prototypical example of an ecommerce call to action: “Shop [product].”
+The homepage features the prototypical example of an ecommerce call to action: “Shop Now.”
 It’s not unique or witty, but it moves users immediately toward product browsing.

 7. Travel Wisconsin

-Travel Wisconsin splits their homepage calls to action two ways: “Our Family Vacation,” and “Trip Ideas for You.”
+At one point, Travel Wisconsin split its homepage calls to action two ways: “Our Family Vacation,” and “Trip Ideas for You.”
 Now, I don’t know their audience well, but I can imagine trip ideas is a more compelling offer, much more in line with the intent of the site visitor.

 In any case, the combination of the two CTAs is a bit confusing, and “Our Family Vacation” is completely vague.
 Everything above the fold is pretty vague, in fact.